BANKA2017/twitter-monitor/apps/archiver/README.md

 - Unable to crawl tweets from protected/banned/deleted users.
 - The rate limit status after logging in will follow the account rather than the guest token (TODO not implemented yet).
 - FFmpeg script couldn't skip contents exist.
+- Some videos exported by ffmpeg cannot be played

 ## Features